-Total fees for the PGCHE course beginning in the 2017/18 academic year are £2,950.
-This £2,950 fee includes a non-refundable acceptance fee of £200 that is required to secure your place.
+Total fees for the PGCHE course are £3,050.
+This includes an acceptance fee of £250 that is required to secure your place.
 The acceptance fee must be received within 2 weeks of the date on the offer letter.

 You can pay one payment in full and up-front, or in two instalments; the first is due at the start of the course and the final payment, one week before the second module begins.

-- Submit an online application form for the PGCHE for January or September intake
+- Submit an online application form for the PGCHE.

 - Submit a copy of your first degree certificate or Level 6 equivalent qualification and your IELTS/TOEFL certificate if English is not your first language and we have requested proof of proficiency.